mo-geabel/mo-geabel/README.md

 - 👋 Hi, I’m Mohammed Geabel
-- 👀 I’m interested in backend learning
+- 🧑🏽‍💻 I’m Full-Stack Developer
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently Focusing on ML field
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML&AI projects
 - 📫 You can reach me by my E-mail address which is Mohamedgabel1@gmail.com

 <!---